Turtles are some of the cutest creatures in the sea!

 Anything in between these temperatures could result in the hatchling being either male or female.

 Things like warmer sand will influence more female turtles to be hatched.

-And of course on a mass scale, climate change could impact turtle species to hatching more females resulting in not enough males being born.
+And, of course, on a mass scale, climate change could impact turtle species by hatching more females resulting in not enough males being born.

 The most dangerous turtle is entirely carnivorous.

 The Alligator Snapping Turtle is as scary as it sounds.

 These bad boys weigh over 200 pounds, and they’re not to be messed with!